gregparkes/gitermap/README.md

 # `gitermap`: Easy parallelizable and cacheable list comprehensions

 List comprehensions and `map()` operations are great in Python, but sometimes it would be nice if they just *did more*. gitermap allows users to work through a map operation with seemlessly integrated parallelization and automatic end-caching or step-by-step caching within your workflow.
+Key functionalities include:

+- Easy parallelization built on top of `joblib`
+- Automatic caching of results at the end of iteration (end-caching)
+- Automatic caching at each step of iteration (chunk-caching)

+## Examples

-See below for a quick example:
+See below for an example that is identical to `map()` function, except it returns a list instead of an iterable:

 ```python
 >>> from gitermap import umap